wfernandes/go-habitica/README.md

 # go-habitica
-golang client for habitica, a free habit building productivity app
+golang client for habitica, a free habit building productivity app It is a client for the v3 API.

 ## NOTE
 This client is not ready yet.
 I'll do my best to flesh out most of the endpoints.